 We want to help people move closer to the job market by helping them feel more confident and in control of their money, by helping them get on-line and by giving them the tools to be able to look for work.

-As we achieve these outcomes we will update this section of the website.
 See our Who we’ve helped section for stories about the people we have worked with.

 How do I access New Horizons?